tahoma2d/tahoma2d_docs/source/painting_animation_levels.rst

 .. note:: All the painting work is not saved until you save the related level, or use the **Save All** command (see  :ref:`Saving Levels <saving_levels>`  ).

-.. note:: If the computer performance worsens during the painting process of Toonz Raster animation levels, try activating the **Minimize Raster Memory Fragmentation** option in the Preferences  →  General dialog (see  :ref:`Optimizing the Memory Usage <optimizing_the_memory_usage>`  ).
+.. note:: If the computer performance worsens during the painting process of Smart Raster animation levels, try activating the **Minimize Raster Memory Fragmentation** option in the Preferences  →  General dialog (see  :ref:`Optimizing the Memory Usage <optimizing_the_memory_usage>`  ).

 .. _painting_tools: